Nikhil4123/DSA-_java/README.md

 Author: Nikhil Sarak
 Welcome to my Data Structures and Algorithms (DSA) Notes repository!
-I’m a third-year IT engineering student passionate about software development, particularly Java app development and web development.
+I'm a third-year IT engineering student passionate about software development, particularly Java app development and web development.
 With experience in cybersecurity and a strong background in app and web technologies like Firebase, Android Studio, Node.js, React.js, MongoDB, and Tailwind CSS, this repository serves as a consolidated space for DSA concepts and solutions in Java.

 🔥 About the Project
 This repository is my personal collection of DSA notes and optimized solutions to common DSA problems, primarily solved using Java.
 It covers a variety of algorithmic concepts, from basics to more advanced topics, and includes solutions to selected LeetCode, CodeChef, and HackerRank problems.
 These notes are created to serve as a quick reference for myself and others, especially students, for understanding and implementing essential DSA techniques.